0atman/noboilerplate/scripts/43-ai-is-not-designed-for-you.md

 notes:

-The problem is that we are extremely language-centred creatures, and we mistake language proficiency for intelligence, which causes us to misuse this technology.
+The problem is that we are extremely language-centric creatures, and we mistake language proficiency for intelligence, which causes us to misuse this technology.
 Or for this technology to misuse us.

 You're not chatting to an intelligent agent, it's autocompleting your questions, like a sociopath getting under your skin by saying what it thinks you want to hear.